aridiosilva/My-TensorFlow-tutorials/README.md

   - [*Keras - Learn and use machine learning - TensorFlow Tutorial*](https://www.tensorflow.org/tutorials/keras)

-## Python - he Python Deep Learning library
+## Python - The Python Deep Learning library

+Python is a dynamically typed programming language designed by Guido van Rossum.
+Much like the programming language Ruby, Python was designed to be easily read by programmers.
+Because of its large following and many libraries, Python can be implemented and used to do anything from webpages to scientific research

 - ### Main References of Python